Transformations In Math

 A rotation is a transformation in which the object is rotated about a fixed point.

 The direction of rotation can be clockwise or anticlockwise.

-The fixed point in which the rotation takes place is called the centre of rotation.
+The fixed point in which the rotation takes place is called the center of rotation.
 The amount of rotation made is called the angle of rotation.

-For any rotation, we need to specify the centre, the angle and the direction of rotation.
+For any rotation, we need to specify the center, the angle and the direction of rotation.

 Given the center of rotation and the angle of rotation we can determine the rotated image of an object.

 Determine the image of the straight line XY under an anticlockwise rotation of 90˚ about O.

 Step 2: Using a protractor, draw a line 90˚ anticlockwise from the line OX.
 Mark on the line the point X’ such that the line of OX’ = OX